isla-nicole-may/Heidi/README.md

 # Heidi - a high level wrapper for middy

-## NOTICE BOARD
+## DEVELOPMENT NOTICE BOARD
-- Need to implement tests for internal functionality.
+[] Need to implement tests for internal functionality.
-- Need to implement the functionality inside useTemplate.
+[] Need to implement the functionality inside useTemplate.
-- Need to test functionality against AWS event types.
+[] Need to test functionality against AWS event types.

 ## What is Heidi
 Heidi is an opinionated, high level abstraction of middy that provides declarative, reusable route handling configuration.